FarfanColin/Final_Project_avocAPP/README.md

 MongoDB Compass
 * Run-time environment
 Node js

-## Example usage
-> As an example, in the web page we have a project with the name "Bug Tracker", this plan allows us to solve a problem we are facing, so every time that the user is having issues of any matter, just post a new issue on the web page and later on the admin itself or an user will give support on the comments section and once the problem is solved or it doesnt have anything else to add, it will be closed by the admin.

 ## Author
 > My name is Christian Jesus Farfan Colin, I am originally from Mexico nowadays I am studying a higher